tymorrow/mst-website/publications.md

 I am researching the application of prediction algorithms to sequences, such as modular course structures, in order to improve learning outcomes in education.
 This work is a continuation of prior research on [ontology-based recommendation algorithms][5] and [proactive search techniques][6].

+  - Tyler Morrow, Sahra Sedigh Sarvestani, Ali R. Hurson, "Algorithmic Decision Support for Personalized Education." in *2016 IEEE International Conference on Information Reuse and Integration (IRI)*, Pittsburgh, PA, July 2016, invited.
-  - Tyler Morrow, Sahra Sedigh Sarvestani and Ali R. Hurson.
-"Pervasive Cyberinfrastructure for Personalized Education."
-Handbook of Research on Applied Learning Theory and Design in Modern Education.
-IGI Global, 2016.
+  - Tyler Morrow, Sahra Sedigh Sarvestani, Ali R. Hurson, "Pervasive Cyberinfrastructure for Personalized Education." *Handbook of Research on Applied Learning Theory and Design in Modern Education*, IGI Global, 2016.
 817-839.
-24 Mar.
-2016.
+24 March 2016.
-  - Tyler Morrow.
-"A context-aware ontology for personalized learning: Pervasive computing for educational technology."
-Pervasive Computing and Communication Workshops (PerCom Workshops), 2015 IEEE International Conference on.
-IEEE, 2015.
+  - Tyler Morrow, "A Context-aware Ontology for Personalized Learning: Pervasive Computing for Educational Technology," in *2015 IEEE International Conference on Pervasive Computing and Communications Workshops (PerCom Workshops)*, IEEE, March 2015.

 #### Mars Rover
   - T. Morrow, K. Kosbar.
 "A Modular and Extensible User Interface for the Telemetry and Control of a Remotely Operated Vehicle." *The International Telemetering Conference (2014)* in San Diego, CA.  First Place Award for Undergraduate Student Papers.